dLeskin/data-science/README.md

 Initially we were bying from LEDIL and chinese for custom optics.
 I belive you are familiar with LEDIL guys, they made really good business.
 I-ve visited their place in Salo.
 Unfortunately most of production moved to china too.
 So it was about 1 million $ per spent on purchasing optics.
 I believe that my biggest achivement is that I moved company from buying to manufacturing optics at our plant.

 Let me briefly describe the desing process and tools I use:
 1) For secondary optics for first order calculation with point source assumption I use mathcad and visual basic.
 I create mapping in spherical or UV coordinate system.
 Check conservation of etendue to get the idea about the size.
 Then upload it to solidworks to check and modify the geometry.
 I made a routine in VBA that uses Solidworks API to automate this process.
-Next by bridge I send the geometry to Lighttools or Tracepro to simulate and analysis.
-After that I rebuild the geometry in optical software to parametrize and optimize.
+Next by bridge I send the geometry to Lighttools or Tracepro to simulate and analyze.
+After that I rebuild the geometry in optical software to parametrize and run optimization.
 I check all photometric , colorimetric, mechanical tolerance and visual paramters.
-Analysize manufactoring restrictions, choose the supplier.
-Usually we make
+Analyze manufacturing restrictions, choose the supplier.
+Usually I order tooling from Italy (good quality/price ratio) And it looks like they are in love with machines.
+CHinese are not so patient, but they are good at tuning technology)).
+This is for molds.
+2)Also I work with laser machine for laser guide panels.
+I use Outsource for silk-printing

+3) Tried to get into automotive industry for headlamps and lightguides together with major LED supplier.
+I made some designs but we didn-t manage to sell our service.
+It-s a tricky business there.
+Just product is not enough.

+4) For all this I have coded some tools:

  Developed image analysis tool (by OpenCV) and methodology for light-beam photos comparison.
 LPS LED Symposium LINK;
  Implemented photometry file storage system and file converter to website database;
- Provided luminaire`s LDT analysis tool on web-site (Russian version);
+ Provided luminaire LDT analysis tool on web-site (Russian version);
  Complex 3D modeling and rendering of optical systems.
  Deep knowledge in Physics of light, color spaces, spectral characteristics.

+5) In addition I design all mechanical parts for prototyping and choose LED according to light charactistics.
+Especially to color distributions.
+They are highly non-uniform.

+Impressed by features:
 1. 30 deg FWHM and good field angle.
 It is easy to get by regular. lens, but not by a stretched surface.

 skew rays

+Questions:
+IQ structure in prague, brightview, whiteoptics(alanod machines suits roll2roll).